kitesi/scoped-sort/website/src/routes/(doc-style)/docs/+page.md

 By default, nested content (indented) will be left in place and not sorted.
 If set to true (no number argument), will sort inner sections recursively.
-Otherwise, will only sort sections up to the provided depth.
+If a number is set, it will only sort sections up whose depth is less than or equal to that number.

 Note: on the website version, there is no boolean option, only numbers.

 - type: `boolean` | `number`
 - object property: `.recursive`
 - cli parameter: `--recursive` | `-r`

 ### Reverse